-- The corporation is a Canadian-controlled private corporation (CCPC) throughout the taxation year. - The corporation has a permanent establishment only in Ontario (i.e., the corporation's Ontario allocation factor is 100%). - · The corporation is not a financial institution. - The corporation's taxation year ends on or after January 1, 2001, its gross revenue and total assets are each \$1,500,000 or less; OR the corporation's taxation year commences after September 30, 2001, its gross revenue and total assets are each \$3,000,000 or less. - The corporation's taxable income for the taxation year is \$200,000 or less.
+- The corporation is a Canadian-controlled private corporation (CCPC) throughout the taxation year. - The corporation has a permanent establishment only in Ontario (i.e., the corporation's Ontario allocation factor is 100%). - The corporation is not a financial institution. - The corporation's taxation year ends on or after January 1, 2001, its gross revenue and total assets are each \$1,500,000 or less; OR the corporation's taxation year commences after September 30, 2001, its gross revenue and total assets are each \$3,000,000 or less. - The corporation's total assets and gross revenues are each \$1,000,000 or less. - The corporation's taxable income for the taxation year is \$200,000 or less.
 For a taxation year with less than 51 weeks, taxable income must be grossed-up.
 The gross-up equals the corporation's taxable income multiplied by 365 days and divided by the number of days in its taxation year. - The corporation is not a member of a partnership/ joint venture or a member of an associated group of corporations during the taxation year. - The only tax credits the corporation is claiming are the Incentive Deduction for Small Business Corporations (IDSBC), the Co-operative Education Tax Credit (CETC), the Graduate Transitions Tax Credit (GTTC), or the Apprenticeship Training Tax Credit (ATTC). - A Family Farm or Fishing Corporation which is not subject to the Corporate Minimum Tax (CMT) may also use the CT23 Short-Form Corporations Tax and Annual Return for a taxation year ending on or after January 1, 2000, if it meets all of the above criteria excluding the total asset and gross revenue test.

-The CT23 Short-Form Corporations Tax and Annual Return and the related guide may be obtained by contacting the ministry, at the numbers shown on page 3 of this guide or by visiting our website at ontario.ca/finance.
+The CT23 Short-Form Corporations Tax and Annual Return and the related guide may be obtained by contacting the ministry at the address shown on page 3 of this guide or by visiting our website at ontario.ca/finance.